Shizhang Qiao: Education and career

 Shizhang was educated at Tianjin University of Science and Technology, where he obtained a Bachelor of Science and a Master's Degree.
 He holds a doctorate degree (Ph.D.) from the Hong Kong University of Science and Technology.
 He is an Australian Laureate Fellow and the Editor-in-Chief of the Royal Society of Chemistry's EES Catalysis Journal, the Journal of Energy and Environmental Catalysis.
 He is a Fellow of the Institution of Chemical Engineers and a Thomson Reuters and Clarivate Analytics Highly Cited Researcher.

-Shizhang is one of the most cited Australian researcher.
-His research has been cited 119,289 times, with an h-index of 117 and an i10-index of 481.
-His work on the "design of electrocatalysts for oxygen-and hydrogen-involving energy conversion reactions" and "Anatase TiO_{2} single crystals with a large percentage of reactive facets" are his most cited works with a citation of 4392 and 4242 respectively.
+Shizhang is one of the most cited Australian researchers.
+As of 2026, his research articles had been cited over 150,000 times, with an h-index of 205 and an i10-index of 556.
+His publications titled "design of electrocatalysts for oxygen-and hydrogen-involving energy conversion reactions" and "Anatase TiO_{2} single crystals with a large percentage of reactive facets" are his most cited works.